SBI-code/boxing-club/README.md

 2. Clicking on new workspace and in putting the repository URL,
 3. The IDE was created.

-    I could also click on the 'Gitpod' button in the top righthand corner of my repository page on github which would redirect me straight into my workspace.
+    I could also click on the 'Gitpod' button in the top right-hand corner of my repository page on github which would redirect me straight into my workspace.

+### Visual Studio Code

+I had to switch over from using Gitpod to VS Code due to an institutional decision to make the switch.

+1. I followed the tutorials to set up VS Code and all other required installations on my laptop,
+2. I created folders for vscode-projects in my folders,
+3. I added folders specific to the memory game,
+4. I opened te project folder in VS Code,
+5. On GitHub i navigated to my repository and copied the HTTPS URL,
+6. Back to VS Code, i then used git clone followed by the copied URL to connect my GitHub repository to VS Code.
+7. And finally a quick check to make sure it was all connected by pushing a small change to see if the commit appeared on GitHub.

+### Forking

+By forking the GitHub Repository, we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original owner's repository.
+You can fork this repository by using the following steps:

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/SBI-code/memory-game)
+2. At the top of the Repository just above the "Settings" Button on the menu, locate the "Fork" Button.
+3. Once clicked, you should have a copy of the original repository in your own GitHub account.

 ## Credits